pthakur03/SpotifyMusicRecommender/README.md

 Music platforms have explored various algorithms to enhance user experience by providing accurate music recommendations.
 Our project dives into:

-- **Deep Q Network**: Training methodologies and application in music genre prediction.
+- **Random Forest**: Training methodologies and application in music genre prediction based on a supervised set.
 - **Bayesian Networks**: Assessment of song novelty and audio content.
 - **Neural Networks**: Integration with filtering techniques for improved results.